 The company offer affiliates on the platform unregistered securities.

 Affiliates invest in ORU points, the platform then raises the value of ORU points, giving room for members to cash out their investment.

-ORU affiliates see this as a way to earn passively; however, the company randomly change the points value as they please.
+ORU affiliates see this as a way to earn passively; however, the company randomly changes the points value as they please.

-For ORU Marketplace to carry out operations as a legal company in the United States, it would have to register their securities offering with the Securities and Exchange Commission (SEC).
+For ORU Marketplace to carry out operations as a legal company in the United States, it would have to register its securities offering with the Securities and Exchange Commission (SEC).